benadelm/KOLIMOtoText/README.md

 # KOLIMOtoText

-A tool created used in the research project [hermA](https://www.herma.uni-hamburg.de/en.html) for extracting the document text of certain TEI and XHTML files in the [KOLIMO](https://kolimo.uni-goettingen.de/index.html) corpus.
+A tool used in the research project [hermA](https://www.herma.uni-hamburg.de/en.html) for extracting the document text of certain TEI and XHTML files in the [KOLIMO](https://kolimo.uni-goettingen.de/index.html) corpus.

 The program batch processes all files in a directory, parsing the XML and converting it to plain text taking into account the formatting implications of some TEI and (X)HTML elements as well as a number of mark-up schemes (mainly CSS classes) specific to the TEI and XHTML documents collected in KOLIMO.
-(See below for a description of how different tags are treated.)
+(See *special treatment of tags* below for a description of how different tags are treated.)

 # Installation